Robust Independent Validation of Experiment and Theory: Rivet version 3: New features

-In most DIS events, there is a single obvious scattered lepton candidate.
+\paragraph{Identifying the scattered lepton} In most DIS events, there is a single obvious scattered lepton candidate.
 However, other leptons may be present in the event and \rivet (and in principle physics!) require a way resolving any ambiguity based upon observable information --- essentially the kinematics.
 Unfortunately most HERA publications do not provide this information (and indeed were often corrected to the MC-dependent electron vertex).
-The |DISLepton| projection therefore provides a few of pragmatic recipes to identify the scattered lepton, with options to selection the highest energy lepton (default) or by rapidity or transverse energy.
+The |DISLepton| projection therefore provides a few of pragmatic recipes to identify the scattered lepton, with options to select the highest energy lepton (default) or by rapidity or transverse energy.
 The electron may also be required to be prompt (default).

 The scattered neutrino kinematics in charged current events should be determined from the missing transverse energy.
 However, no such analyses are currently implemented.